Horacio Quiroga

 Horacio Silvestre Quiroga Forteza (31 December 1878 – 19 February 1937) was a Uruguayan playwright, poet, and short story writer.

-He wrote stories which, in their jungle settings, used the supernatural and the bizarre to show the struggle of man and animal to survive.
-He also excelled in portraying mental illness and hallucinatory states, a skill he gleaned from Edgar Allan Poe, according to some critics.
-His influence can be seen in the Latin American magical realism of Gabriel García Márquez and the postmodern surrealism of Julio Cortázar.
+The jungle settings of his stories emphasized the conflict between humans and nature.
+His portrayals of mental illness and hallucinatory states were influenced by Edgar Allan Poe.
+In turn, Quiroga influenced Gabriel García Márquez and Julio Cortázar.

 Biography

-Early life
+Youth

 Horacio Quiroga was born in the city of Salto in 1878 as the sixth child and second son of Prudencio Quiroga and Pastora Forteza, a middle-class family.
-At the time of his birth, his father had been working for 18 years as head of the Argentine Vice-Consulate.
+At the time of his birth, his father had been working for 18 years as head of the Argentine vice-consulate.
 Before Quiroga was two and a half months old, on 14 March 1879, his father accidentally fired a gun he was carrying in his hands and died as a result.
 Quiroga was baptized three months later in the parish church of his native town.